TJTheDev/Software-Security-Testing-D385/README.md

-I graduated from this class mid 2023.
+I passed this class mid 2023.
 Hopefully things are still up to date.